Aim: Stamps and Beads Activity

 - Emphasize proper placement, with units on the right and higher categories to the left.

-- Encourage the child to read the numbers aloud to reinforce understanding
+- Encourage the child to say the numbers out loud to help reinforce their understanding.

 Interpreting Numbers with Missing Categories: